pnp/powershell/documentation/Set-PnPPlannerTask.md

 Set-PnPPlannerTask -TaskId RSNNbc4HM0e7jt-btAKtTZYAFAf0 -Title "New Title" -Bucket "To do"
 ```

-This updates the task with the specified id and moves to the bucket "To do"
+This updates the task with the specified id and moves to the bucket "To do".

 ### Example 3
 ```powershell
 Set-PnPPlannerTask -TaskId RSNNbc4HM0e7jt-btAKtTZYAFAf0 -AssignedTo "user@contoso.com","manager@contoso.com"
 ```

-This updates the task with the specified id replaces the assigned users with the ones specified.
+This updates the task with the specified id and replaces the assigned users with the ones specified.

 ## PARAMETERS